 Data Security and Data Breach Notification Bills Circulating in Congress

 In early June, a slew of new bills began circulating in Congress that, if enacted, would impose uniform national data security and data breach notification requirements on entities that collect sensitive personal information.
-Prompted in large part by recent data breach media coverage, including historic breaches at Sony and Epsilon, there has been a flood congressional activity on data security.
 On June 7, 2011, Sen. Patrick Leahy (D-VT) introduced the Personal Data Privacy and Security Act (S. 1151), which was followed on June 15, 2011 by Sen. Mark Pryor’s (D-AR) and Sen. Jay Rockefeller’s (D-WV) Data Security and Breach Notification Act (S. 1207).
 The Leahy bill was referred to the Senate Judiciary Committee while the Pryor-Rockefeller bill was referred to the Senate Commerce Committee.
 Also on June 15, 2011, the House Energy and Commerce Subcommittee on Commerce, Manufacturing and Trade held a hearing on Rep. Mary Bono Mack’s (R-CA) Secure and Fortify Electronic Data Act (SAFE Data Act) Discussion Draft, which has yet to be formally introduced but is very similar to the Pryor-Rockefeller bill.